caidenm11/371-Group01/README.md

 # Game Project with Pygame

 This project is a Python-based game using Pygame.
-It includes both client-server functionality, allowing you to either host a game or join an existing server.
+It supports both hosting and joining games over a LAN (Local Area Network), making it easy to play multiplayer with others on the same network.

+---

 ## Setting Up the Development Environment

 To get started with this project, follow these steps:

-### 1. Clone the repository
+### 1. Clone the Repository

-First, clone the project repository to your local machine:
+Clone the project repository to your local machine:

 ```bash
 git clone https://github.com/caidenm11/371-Group01.git